On the modeling and mitigation of interference fringes in polarimetric instrumentation

 \begin{document}

 {\authormark{1}NSF NCAR-HAO, 3090 Center Green Dr., Boulder, CO 80301, USA\\ \authormark{2}NSO-DKIST, 22 Ohia Ku St., Pukalani, HI 96768, USA}

 {\authormark{*}casini@ucar.edu}

 \begin{abstract*} Spectral and spatial fringes in polarized light are produced by the interference of transmitted and reflected waves at the interface between materials with different indexes of refraction.
 These instrumental artifacts can affect the accuracy of optical designs conceived for high-sensitivity spectroscopy and polarimetry.
-We review the fundamental mechanisms that are responsible for these artifacts and the possible design pathways that allow us to mitigate them.
-In order to do so, we also present an approximate treatment of the problem of the transmission and reflection of light through (possibly absorptive) birefringent layers, relying on a few fundamental results that can be found in the already extensive literature on the subject.
-Unfortunately, many of these results remain the domain of a niche of investigators working in the field of thin films and optical coatings, and are often overlooked even by experienced designers of spectro-polarimetric instrumentation.
-The treatment presented in this work is limited to isotropic materials and uniaxial crystals, which are the most common types of optics employed in polarimetric instrumentation, and it fundamentally relies on the approximation of small birefringence for its implementation.
-An extensive set of modeling examples is provided to highlight the salient characteristics of polarization fringes, as well as to assess how approximate treatments such as this compare to exact but more computational expensive formulations of the problem such as Berreman's calculus. \end{abstract*}
+We consider the principal sources of these artifacts and the possible design pathways to mitigate them.
+In order to do so, we have developed an approximate yet agile treatment of the problem of the transmission and reflection of light in birefringent materials, which fundamentally relies on the assumption of \emph{small birefringence} of the modeled materials for its implementation.
+The comparison of our results with those from more rigorous treatments, such as Berreman calculus, thus also serves as a test of the limits of the small-birefringence approximation in optical design applications.
+The treatment presented in this work is limited to isotropic materials and uniaxial crystals, which are the most common types of optics employed in polarimetric instrumentation.
+An extensive set of modeling examples is provided to illustrate the salient characteristics of polarization fringes and their dependence on optical design parameters. \end{abstract*}